Nicrom098195/Universe-Simulator/README.md

 With the third method the center will automatically be X0 Y0, if you want to center your favorite celestial body, in all the three methods you can modify the **center** element in the file *settings.json*, by just putting in the name of the boty that you prefer.

 Special thanks to Gpopcorn for the original project [AccurateSpaceSimulator](https://github.com/Gpopcorn/AccurateSpaceSimulator)

+## settings.json info

+There are so much settings on this simulator, so I decided to make an entire part of the README just for this:

+- **rf**: is just the name of the file that contains all the info about the universe that you are running
+- **mtemps**: The maximum temperatures that can be reached from the different types of celestial bodies
+- **btypes**: The names of the different celestial bodies based on the table shown before
+- **center**: The name of the body that's kept at the center of the screen
+- **kmperpx**: The entire simulator is based on pixel distances, but for calculating temperatures and the data shown on the top-left of the screen, we need km, so this value is multiplied for the number of pixel to get an accurate value
+- **title**: Just the title of the window
+- **winSize**: The size of the window
+- **showAnything**: Shows every celestial body on the screen.
+This can be a bit useless in most cases, but if you want to see all the simulation in one time in may be helpful.